spectrumbranch/gearsvge/README.md

 Copyright (C) 2012 Spectrum Branch

-License info can be found in LICENSE.txt
+License info can be found in LICENSE

 ---